jhen0409/easy2wiki/Readme.md

 1. porting to io.js, use koa
 2. setup.js 做成 npm cli tool
-3. support PostgreSQL, MongoDB
+3. support Postgres, SQLite, MSSQL (use Sequelize)
-4. support cluster
+4. search 優化(use ElasticSearch)